Xerxemi/auto-MBW-rt/README.md

 - *Only tested in Winodws a.k.a my machine.* I'm not [gradio](https://www.gradio.app/) / [webUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) expert therefore do not expect any auto / e2e solutions.
 Also I do not gruntee to have any decent test coverage.

-- Currently SD1 and SD2 are tested.
-SDXL is not tested. *BTW you cannot merge different UNET architecture.
+- Currently SD1, SD2 and SDXL are tested. *You cannot merge different UNET architecture.
 Check out model versions first.*

+- You will see loads of `Missing key(s) in state_dict:` when the settings in A1111 is not correcly loaded.
+Keep switching *UI's selected model* to non SDXL models, and try again.
+If you see a `*.yaml` is loaded, it is usually success.
+Sadly it is done in A1111 instead of extensions.

+- See [the base merger](https://github.com/6DammK9/sd-webui-runtime-block-merge?tab=readme-ov-file#notes-on-merging-sdxl-models) for more details.

 - **NO SUPPORT FOR aki / "秋葉" build.**